Last updated 22 April 2022

 The idea of “pox parties” is generally tied to the perception of chickenpox as a harmless illness.
 Before the varicella vaccine became available, however, chickenpox infections required 10,000 hospitalizations and caused more than 100 deaths each year in the United States.
 Exposing a child to wild chickenpox puts him at risk for a severe case of the disease.

 Even uncomplicated cases of chickenpox cause children to miss a week or more of school, with a caregiver missing work to care for the sick child.
-Natural infection also means a risk of infecting others: while successful vaccination protects a child against chickenpox without this risk, children who are infected with chickenpox naturally are contagious.
+Natural infection also means a risk of infecting others: while successful vaccination protects a child against chickenpox without this risk, children infected with chickenpox naturally are contagious.
 They can spread the disease to other people—not just other children, but also adults, who have a higher risk of complications from the disease.

 Meanwhile, vaccination for chickenpox typically prevents future infection with the disease.
-In the rare cases where individuals do not develop adequate protection from vaccination to prevent future infection, chickenpox infection is typically mild, results in fewer symptoms, and ends more quickly than natural infection.
+In rare cases where individuals do not develop adequate protection from vaccination to prevent future infection, chickenpox infection is typically mild, results in fewer symptoms, and ends more quickly than natural infection.
 (People with this mild form are contagious, however, and should take care not to expose others to the virus.)

-Vaccines that are made with killed versions of pathogens—or with only a part of the pathogen—are not able to cause illness.
+Vaccines made with killed versions of pathogens—or with only a part of the pathogen—are not able to cause illness.
 When a person receives these vaccines, it is impossible for him or her to become ill with the disease.

-Live, attenuated (or weakened) vaccines are theoretically capable of causing illness: because they can still replicate (though not well), mutation is possible, which can result in a virulent form of the pathogen.
+Live, attenuated (or weakened) vaccines are theoretically capable of causing illness: because they can still replicate (though not well), mutation is possible, which can lead to a virulent form of the pathogen.
 However, they are designed with this in mind, and attenuated to minimize this possibility.
 Reversion to virulent form is a problem with some forms of the oral polio vaccine (OPV), which is why only the inactivated form (IPV) is now used in the United States.

 It is important to note that attenuated vaccines can cause serious problems for individuals with weakened immune systems, such as cancer patients.
 These individuals may receive a killed form of the vaccine if one is available.
 If not, their doctors may recommend against vaccination.
 In such cases, individuals rely on herd immunity for protection.

 Yes.
-Studies demonstrate that infants’ immune systems can handle receiving many vaccines at once—more than the number currently recommended.
+Studies demonstrate that infants’ immune systems can handle receiving many vaccines simultaneously—more than the number currently recommended.
 The immunization schedule is based on infants’ ability to generate immune responses, as well as when they are at risk of certain illnesses.
 For example, the immunity passed from mother to child at birth is only temporary, and typically does not include immunity against polio, hepatitis B, Haemophilus influenzae type b, and other diseases that can be prevented by vaccination.

 Herd immunity, also known as community immunity, refers to the protection offered to everyone in a community by high vaccination rates.
 With enough people immunized against a given disease, it’s difficult for the disease to gain a foothold in the community.
 This offers some protection to those who are unable to receive vaccinations—including newborns and individuals with chronic illnesses—by reducing the likelihood of an outbreak that could expose them to the disease.